Pothos Not Growing — When One of the Fastest Houseplants Stalls

 - 1

-Check soil: if consistently wet, stop watering and allow a full dry-out.
-If the soil dries and growth resumes within 4–6 weeks, overwatering was the cause.
+Check soil history first: if it has been consistently wet rather than cycling dry between waterings, stop watering and allow a full, genuine dry-out before resuming.
+If the soil dries out properly and growth resumes within 4–6 weeks, overwatering was the cause.

 - 2